Skip to main content

 • monitors agency compliance with the FOI Act.

-• privacy functions under the Privacy Act 1988
+• privacy functions under the Privacy Act 1988 (Privacy Act)

-• the information commissioner functions, which are to report to the minister on policy and practice with respect to government information management and any other functions conferred on the Information Commissioner.
+• information commissioner functions, which are to report to the minister on policy and practice with respect to government information management and any other functions conferred on the Information Commissioner.

-1.50 The privacy, FOI and information commissioner functions are vested in the Information Commissioner by the AIC Act.
+1.51 The privacy, FOI and information commissioner functions are vested in the Information Commissioner by the AIC Act.
 The privacy and FOI functions can be exercised by any of the commissioners.
 Only the Information Commissioner can exercise the information commissioner functions.

 Further published resources

-• A database of published Information Commissioner review (IC review) decisions.
+• a database of published Information Commissioner review (IC review) decisions